diolemo/autodl-irssi-wiki/Options Header.md

 #rt-dont-add-name = false
 ```

+**rt-dir**
-**rt-dir:** The destination directory.
+> The destination directory.
 The torrent data will be saved here.
-Supports [macros](Options#Macros).
+Supports [macros](Options-Header#Macros).
+**rt-commands**
-**rt-commands:** Execute the given rTorrent commands when loading the torrent file.
+> Execute the given rTorrent commands when loading the torrent file.

+**rt-label**
-**rt-label:** Set a ruTorrent label.
+> Set a ruTorrent label.

+**rt-ratio-group**
-**rt-ratio-group:** Set a ruTorrent ratio group.
+> Set a ruTorrent ratio group.
 Valid names are rat_0, rat_1, ..., rat_7.
 You must have the ratio ruTorrent plugin installed.

+**rt-channel**
-**rt-channel:** Set a ruTorrent channel.
+> Set a ruTorrent channel.
 Valid names are thr_0, thr_1, ..., thr_9.
 You must have the throttle ruTorrent plugin installed.

+**rt-priority**
-**rt-priority:** Set the torrent priority.
+> Set the torrent priority.
 Valid values are 0, dont-download, 1, low, 2, normal, 3, high.
 If you set it to dont-download (or 0), the torrent is loaded, but not started.

+**rt-ignore-scheduler**
-**rt-ignore-scheduler:** Set it to true to disable the ruTorrent scheduler.
+> Set it to true to disable the ruTorrent scheduler.

+**rt-dont-add-name**
-**rt-dont-add-name:** Set it to true if you don't want the torrent name to be added to the path.
+> Set it to true if you don't want the torrent name to be added to the path.

 ### Watch Directory